Strong Normalisation for Asynchronous Effects: Strong Normalisation for Parallel Processes

 As illustrated by the previous example, if we want to prove the strong normalisation of parallel processes, it is not enough if all we know is that the corresponding sequential computations are strongly normalising.
 While computations including reinstallable interrupt handlers are strongly normalising, the parallel processes containing them are not.
 So we need some additional information about computations to prove normalisation for parallel processes.

 A convenient distinguishing feature between computations for which parallel processes are strongly normalising, and for which they are not, turns out to be effect-typing.
-Namely, the normalisation proof below relies on considering computations effect-typed using \emph{finite} effect annotations $\iota \in I$, given by defining $I$ inductively, as the least fixed point of $\Phi (X) \defeq \sig \Rightarrow (O \times X)_\bot$ from \cref{sec:aeff:seq}.
+Namely, the normalisation proof below relies on considering computations effect-typed using \emph{finite} effect annotations $\i \in I$, given by defining $I$ inductively, as the least fixed point of $\Phi (Z) \defeq \sig \Rightarrow (O \times Z)_\bot$ from \cref{sec:aeff:seq}.
 This rules out examples involving reinstallable interrupt handlers because to type such examples we would need a coinductive definition of $I$ (see~\cite{Ahman:LMCS}).

-In addition to making use of effect-typing, this section differs from the previous sections in that we do not need to employ a Girard-Tait style reducibility argument.
-This is largely because \lambdaAEff~does not contain first-order processes.
+Beyond also making use of effect-typing, this section differs from the previous sections in that we do not need to employ a Girard-Tait-style reducibility argument.
+This is largely because \lambdaAEff~does not contain first-class processes.
 Instead, the normalisation proof can proceed by direct induction on the lexicographic order of four measures that we define next.